Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Experiments

 We evaluate our non-adaptive method (\Cref{constructingmethods}), using the FWER-based procedure for our unified interval which we denote as $\text{SR}_{a,b}$ to generate a validated set \(\Lambda_{\text{val}}\) of $(a,b)$, using fixed quantile levels $c,d$.
-We then select from this set the pair \((a, b)\) that yields coverage closest to the nominal level \(\alpha = 0.1\) on \( S^{\text{conf}} \).
-We compare against two nonadaptive baselines: standard split conformal prediction (SC, \citet{vovk2005algorithmic}) and weighted split conformal prediction (WSC, \citet{barber2023conformal}), which accounts for non-exchangeability.
+We then select the pair \((a, b)\) from this set that yields coverage closest to the nominal level \(\alpha\) on \( S^{\text{conf}} \).
+We compare against two main non-adaptive methods: standard split conformal prediction (SC, \citet{vovk2005algorithmic}) which has been recently noted to maintain coverage under certain non-exchangeable settings (\citet{oliveira2024split}) and weighted split conformal prediction (WSC, \citet{barber2023conformal}), which explicitly accounts for non-exchangeability via weighting.
+Lastly, the cascaded confidence method (CC, \citet{gong2023confidence}) consistently over-covers across our settings; we report the comparison in Appendix~\ref{cccomp}.

 We begin with a synthetic dataset generated by the structural equations \( x = 3w + \nu_1 \), \( y = 4x + \nu_2 \), where \( w, \nu_1, \nu_2 \sim \mathcal{N}(0, 0.1) \).
-After an initial stationary period, the data undergoes a concept shift in either the upstream or downstream with increasing noise.
-We vary the rate of these shifts to include both gradual and rapid changes.
-Results for both upstream and downstream shifts are shown in \Cref{tab:combinedtable}.
+After an initial stationary period, the data undergoes rapid or gradual distribution shifts in either the upstream or downstream via increasing variance in the corresponding noise terms.

-Our method achieves higher coverage than the other methods, which suffer degradation under distributional shifts, particularly under upstream.
-For example, our method drops from 0.84 to 0.80 coverage vs. SC dropping from 0.73 to 0.69 for gradual vs. rapid upstream shifts.
-These coverage improvements are at the cost of wider intervals and occasional abstention; this trade-off is worthwhile when attribution and robustness are prioritized.
-We note that selecting larger $c$ (resp. $d$) increases the sensitivity of the method to upstream (resp. downstream shift), resulting in abstention under rapid shifts.
-This is intentional, with abstention signaling that retraining may be necessary for the given stage; black-box methods lack this ability, as they cannot isolate which part of the model fails, resulting in unnecessary retraining.

-Thus, $c$ and $d$ control sensitivity: by selecting larger or smaller $c$ and $d$, practitioners can balance robustness and abstention at each stage, offering flexibility beyond traditional conformal approaches.
-Next, we evaluate the adaptive version of our method under more extreme distributional shifts.
+We visualize mean width and coverage across $\alpha\in\{0.1,0.13,0.15,0.2,0.3\}$ for each method, including our method with and without tolerance $\tau = 0.05$.
+We show results under IID settings, gradual downstream shift, and rapid downstream shift in \Cref{fig:nonadaptive_cov_width}.
+Point opacity encodes $1-\alpha$, color denotes the method, and error bars indicate standard deviations in coverage and width.